realcrane/Spatio-temporal-Hierarchical-Dirichlet-Processes/README.md

 }

 <h1>Platform</h1>
 The program is compiled on windows 10 under Visual Studio 2013.
 External libs include log4c++, boost and tinyxml2.
 However, all the dlls are already included, so it should work.
-I also needs the c++ runtime libs.
+It also needs the c++ runtime libs.

 <h1>Files</h1>
 All files are in the programe.rar